A tourist’s guide to Jerez

 Tabanco el Pasajes

-You can just rock up – get there 15 minutes before show time and grab a spot at the bar.
-If you’re not quite in line of sight to the stage, don’t fret – check out the clever mirror setup above the bar and watch the show in reverse.
+You can just rock up.
+Get there 15 minutes before show time and grab a spot at the bar.
+If you’re not quite in line of sight of the stage, don’t fret – check out the clever mirror setup above the bar and watch the show in reverse.

 Tabanco Cruz Vieja